YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 In the documentation:

 - Error codes specific to each function are noted.
 However, common errors can also be returned.
-For example, while the `Go BufferT ValStr()`_ method can return INVSTRLEN, it can also return errors from the YottaDB engine, e.g., GVUNDEF.
+For example, while the `BufferT ValStr()`_ method can return INVSTRLEN, it can also return errors from the YottaDB engine, e.g., GVUNDEF.
 - An error name such as INVSTRLEN refers to the underlying error,